FilmDistrict

-FilmDistrict Distribution LLC was an American independent motion picture company based in Los Angeles.
+FilmDistrict Distribution, LLC was an American independent motion picture company based in Los Angeles.
 It specialized in acquisitions, distribution, short film production, and financing.
 It was founded on August 30, 2010 by Bob Berney and Peter Schlessel in partnership with Graham King and Timothy Headington.
-The production and film financing operations of FilmDistrict Distribution (FDD) were discontinued and have been managed by Focus Features since 2014.
-What remains of Film District Distribution today is its independent short film production and film agency, specializing in acquisitions and film adaptations.
+The production and film financing operations of FilmDistrict were discontinued and have been managed by Focus Features since 2014.
+What remains of Film District Distribution today is its independent film agency specializing in acquisitions and film adaptations.

-FilmDistrict's releases were distributed by Sony Pictures Home Entertainment for home media, with the exception of Red Dawn, which was released on home media by MGM Home Entertainment firstly through 20th Century Fox Home Entertainment and then through Warner Bros.
-Discovery Home Entertainment.
-FilmDistrict was merged into Focus Features in 2014.
-Soul Surfer, Looper, Evil Dead and Pompeii were retained by TriStar Pictures after 2014.
+FilmDistrict's releases were distributed by Sony Pictures Home Entertainment for home media, with the exception of Red Dawn, which was originally released on home media by MGM Home Entertainment through 20th Century Fox Home Entertainment.
+FilmDistrict was merged into Focus Features in 2014; rights to its library were acquired by Content Partners LLC in December 2020.